Bathroom Wall Panels β Frequently Asked Questions

 Yes.
 Our PVC bathroom wall panels come with a 5 year guarantee against manufacturing defects when they are installed and used correctly in normal domestic conditions.

-The guarantee does not cover incorrect installation, misuse, impact damage or issues caused by other building defects.
+The guarantee does not cover incorrect installation, misuse, impact damage or problems caused by other building issues.

 Care, cleaning and maintenance

-In most bathrooms a soft cloth or sponge and warm soapy water is all you need.
-This is suitable for marble effect panels, tile effect panels, white sparkle designs and plain finishes.
+In most cases, a soft cloth or sponge and warm soapy water is all you need.

 Avoid abrasive pads and harsh or solvent based cleaners, as these can scratch or dull the surface over time.